Will a Spray Can Help You Avoid Tickets?

 “They’ll do anything they can to generate revenue, and trapping people seems to be the easiest one,” Stott said.

 According to the directions, all you have to do is spray your license plate a few times and it becomes reflective.
-I tested it on an old, unused plate, because the San Francisco say it’s against the law.
+I tested it on an old, unused plate, because the San Francisco police say it’s against the law.

 “This would appear to be altering a license plate,” said Lt.
 Al Casciato.
 “I would tell them to save their money.
 It’s probably not a good idea.
 It will probably cause you a lot of pain and suffering if you’re in an accident that is captured on film.”